MarkoJauregui/CV_Draft/README.md

 - **Portfolio Website**
   My personal website in which I showcased all my experience and projects.

+### Back-End Development

+- **Mercado Libre Challenge**
+  Get client information from an API and guarantees that all information is safe, and make it accessible for different places in the company.

 ### NFT Collections

 - **Hypebeast Collection**